awesome-schedule/plannable/README.md

 Our website consists of only front-end components, i.e. all the scripts run in your browser and data are stored locally.
 It fetches data from [Lou's list](https://rabi.phys.virginia.edu/mySIS/CS2/) on page load and store it in browser cache.

+However, optional backend storage features are available.
+Users can choose to login to a third-party website and stores their plannable profiles.
+This enables cross-device profile syncing.
+We currently support [Hoosmyprofessor](https://match.msnatuva.org).
+If you wish to provide such service, please refer to our [backend specification](./docs/Backend%20Specification.md) for more details.

 ## Mirror

 To facilitate access in China, we provide a mirror: https://cn.plannable.org/.
 It is synchronized with https://plannable.org/ once per hour.